Football Illegal Touching of a Forward Pass Penalty

-The penalty of an illegal touch of a forward pass only occurs on offense.
-Someone who catches the ball but is not allowed to will be flagged for an illegal touch of a forward pass.
-This penalty is most frequently called on wide receivers and offensive lineman.
+Illegal touching of a forward pass is a form of penalty in football that can only be committed by the members of the offensive line or receivers.
+In this penalty, someone who catches the ball, but is not allowed to, will be flagged for an illegal touch of a forward pass.
+This penalty is most frequently called on wide receivers and offensive linemen.

-In order for an illegal touch to occur, two things can happen.
-First, a wide receiver who runs out of bounds and gets back in bounds before catching the ball is deemed illegal.
-The wide receiver can catch the ball if he is out of bounds and stays out of bounds, which is an incomplete pass.
-But, if he comes back into the field of play and is the first to touch the ball a penalty will be called.
+An illegal touch can occur under two circumstances.
+In the first circumstance, a wide receiver who runs out of bounds and gets back in bounds before catching the ball is deemed illegal.
+Wide receivers cannot catch the ball if they are out of bounds and stay out of bounds, as this would be considered an incomplete pass.
+However, if a wide receiver comes back into the field of play after going out of bounds and is then the first to touch the ball, a penalty will be called.

-Secondly, an offensive lineman can be deemed ineligible on the field, making him not allowed to catch the ball.
-You will hear the referee indicate if any lineman on the field are eligible receivers before the play starts.
-If a lineman is not eligible and catches a pass from the QB, he will be flagged.
-On batted passes, linemen are allowed to catch the ball since the ball was contacted by the defense.
+In the second possible scenario of the illegal touch of a forward pass, an offensive lineman can be deemed ineligible on the field, which disallows him from catching the ball.
+Typically, the referee indicates if any linemen on the field are eligible or ineligible receivers before the play starts.
+If a lineman is ineligible and catches a pass from the quarterback, they will be flagged.
+On batted passes (passes that leave the quarterback’s hand but are batted off course by a defender), any offensive lineman is allowed to catch the ball since the ball was first touched by the defense after being passed.

 The result of an illegal touch of a forward pass varies among different leagues.
-In the NFL, NCAA, High School, and AFL, they all utilize a 5 yard penalty.
+In the NFL, NCAA, and NFHS (High School Football), the standard penalty for an illegal touch of a forward pass is a five-yard penalty.
 The NFL also gives a loss of down penalty if the receiver touches the ball after being out of bounds.
 In the CFL, the penalty for an illegal touch on a pass is 10 yards.

-|Illegal Touching of a Forward Pass||5 Yards, Loss of Down||5 Yards||5 Yards||10 Yards||5 Yards|
+|Illegal Touching of a Forward Pass||5 Yards, Loss of Down||5 Yards||5 Yards||10 Yards|